Chapter 28:

 "It's too bad Princess Mavis is an infant, and not in line to lead.
 She might have demon blood, but at least she isn't like the other one."

 Even when they didn't say those things outwardly, my ability made it so that I always knew their intent.
 Some days it felt like only Poppy, and the other maids treated me with any real kindness.
-My mother was busy grieving, and trying to lead the county.
+My mother was busy grieving and trying to lead the county by herself.
 And so, I began to ignore those around me.
 I cared less about keeping up appearances with the nobility.

 I became violent, angrier, and less princess-like with each passing day.
 I decided that I would build an internal wall so thick that nobody could breach it.
 Their criticisms, and their faked concern.
 I would shoulder it all, and become the demon they claimed I was.
 It was for my sister's sake too.
 As long as their attention was on me, no one spoke ill of her.

 As time went by, I got used to my new life.
-Although, the loss of the only person that truly understood me made it hard to connect with anyone.
-That was until one particular day, when I made my first friends in the castle...
+However, the loss of the only person who truly understood me made it hard to connect with anyone.
+That was until one particular day when I made my first few friends in the castle...

 TEN YEARS EARLIER...

 "Awww, you mean this book?"
-An older boy—and a noble judging by his frilly outfit—tossed the book around in a circle between his buddies as they surrounded the girl.
+An older boy—and a nobleman judging by his frilly outfit—tossed the book around in a circle between his buddies as they surrounded the girl.

 "Keep away from the peasant girl!"
 One of them shouted with glee.

 "You lost, or something?
-What are you doing in the castle courtyard without a broom in your hand?" another teased.
+What are you doing out here without a broom in your hand?"
+Another cruelly teased.

 "Who's going to make us?"
 The leader of the group sneered.
 He pushed the girl onto the ground as she yelped in distress.